iRaindrop/RepoFind/README.md

 Only the **azure-docs-pr** and **sql-docs-pr** are currenty supported.

-The script creates these spradsheet columns:
+The script creates these spreadsheet columns:

 |Column|Description|
 |---|---|